-Welcome to the Layer-2 Roundup, a summation of Bitcoin's second layer, spanning new innovations and projects to protocol updates and discussions happening in the space.
+Welcome to the Layer-2 Report, a summation of Bitcoin's second layer, spanning new innovations and projects to protocol updates and discussions happening in the space.

 Tracking Layer-2 Growth